andchargemobile/android.account.link/README.md

 ## Who do I talk to? ##

-questions regarding the android sdk please to roman@and-charge.me
+Mail questions regarding the android sdk please to roman@and-charge.me